MainakMallick/Crashworthiness-optimization-of-NPR-structure-with-Artificial-Intelligence/README.md

 And The constraint function:
  The peak reaction force stays under a certain limit.
 The variables:
- The variables are , t, w in a certain bound
+ The variables are theta , t, w in a certain bound
 In order to make the simulating environment less complicated the problem setup is simplified as shown in the figure below.
 ![image](https://user-images.githubusercontent.com/74539622/170865430-340118ca-5657-4783-921c-6377276f5cf7.png)